Exception handling

 finally

-You can add code in finally
+You can add code in the finally

 block that should always be the last thing done by the try